Mamamia

 finance

-What My Salary Gets Me: A 21-year-old university student who saves $200 every single week.
+What My Salary Gets Me: A 36-year-old who lost her job due to COVID and is now on JobSeeker.

 Anonymous